ErikVini/specz_compilation/README.md

 ## Classes

 For tables that have this information, a manual procedure was applied to group classes into `STAR`, `GALAXY`, `AGN`, and others.
 The nomenclature we used loosely follows the SIMBAD object type classification ([link](https://simbad.cds.unistra.fr/guide/otypes.htx)).
 When avaliable, sub- and subsub-classes are included.
-Some examples are
+Some examples are:

+* GALAXY: 9574034
+  * BINARY: 446659
+  * ClG: 49698
+  * GrG: 32637
+* UNCLEAR: 2573150
+* STAR: 1253559
+  * WD: 1577
+  * LM*: 977
+  * Cl*: 89
+* AGN: 979041
+  * QSO: 910382
+  * QSO?: 37826
+  * SyG: 5866

 <!-- For tables that have this information, a manual procedure was applied to group classes into `STAR`, `GALAXY`, `QSO`, `AGN`, `GLOBCLUSTER`, or `UNCLEAR`.
 When avaliable, sub-classes are included.
 Some examples are: